Islamic World News | |

 There is a drawback to realizing this truth, however.
 It makes it seem as though we are powerless.
 But we are not powerless.
 There are two resources on which we can call in our defence, one public, and the other private.
 In the public sphere, we can resolve to protect the good things that we have inherited.
 That means making no concessions to those who wish us to exchange citizenship for subjection, nationality for religious conformity, secular law for shari'ah, the Judeo-Christian inheritance for Islam, irony for solemnity, self-criticism for dogmatism, representation for submission, and cheerful drinking for censorious abstinence.
 We should treat with scorn all those who demand these changes and invite them to live where their preferred form of political order is already installed.
 And we must respond to their violence with whatever force is required to contain it.

-Ali Mazrui, Albert Schweitzer Professor in the Humanities and the Director of the Institute of Global Cultural Studies at the State University of New York at Binghamton.
-Born in Mombasa in 1933, Mazrui studied in Manchester, New York, and Oxford before becoming a professor at Makerere University in Uganda.
-In 1973, he was forced into exile by then-Ugandan dictator Idi Amin and has taught in the United States as well as at institutions across the world ever since.
-In addition to his appointments at Binghamton, Professor Mazrui is also Albert Luthuli Professor-at-Large at the University of Jos in Nigeria, the Andrew D. White Professor-at-Large Emeritus and Senior Scholar in Africana Studies at Cornell University, and Chancellor of the Jomo Kenyatta University of Agriculture and Technology in Kenya.
+I'm talking about the Kenyan-born, Pan-Africanist thinker Ali Mazrui.
+He is Albert Schweitzer Professor in Humanities and the director of the Institute of Global Cultural Studies at State University of New York, Binghamton.
+Born in Mombasa in Kenya in 1933, Dr. Mazrui studied in Manchester, New York, and Oxford, then became a professor in Uganda, in 1973 forced into exile by the Ugandan dictator Idi Amin, and has taught in the United States as well as at institutions around the world.
+In addition to his appointments at Binghamton, Professor Mazrui is also Albert Luthuli Professor-at-Large at University of Jos in Nigeria, the Andrew D. White Professor-at-Large Emeritus and Senior Scholar in Africana Studies at Cornell University, and he is chancellor of Jomo Kenyatta University of Agriculture and Technology in Kenya.

 Professor Ali Mazrui joins us now in our firehouse studio.
 Welcome to Democracy Now!

+ALI MAZRUI: Delighted to be here, Amy, and congratulations on your very successful program.
 AMY GOODMAN: It is great to have you with us.
 You have had many experiences in your life that really go to the connection between the United States and Africa.
 You met with the founding president of Ghana, Kwame Nkrumah, in New York as well as other places.
 You were driven out of Uganda by Idi Amin, though met with him many times.
 You met with Jomo Kenyatta.
 You're the chancellor of a university by that name in Kenya.
 You met with the Queen of England and sat in a tent with Muammar Qaddafi and discussed world affairs.
 You just had tea with the Indian prime minister in November.

 This is the hundredth anniversary of the birth of Kwame Nkrumah, the founding president of Ghana.
 It's also the time of the election of the first black president of the United States, his father from Kenya, Barack Obama.
 I heard you speak yesterday at the International Studies Association in New York, and you said it's bigger than that for Barack Obama.